GSA/fedramp-gov/pages/tips-cues.md

 <p><strong>A:</strong> Use the “Issue Remediation” section to provide an explanation and remediation evidence for issues that the you or the FedRAMP PMO identified (e.g., un-authenticated scans threshold exceeded, unique vulnerability, etc.).
 In the “Items of Note” section, include the following information:
 Status of Annual Assessment - Provide the status from your perspective.
-Details of vulnerability spike if present (see Continuous Monitoring Performance Management Guide) - Explain why the FedRAMP PMO would be seeing a unique or raw vulnerability spike this month if applicable.
+Details of vulnerability spike if present (see <a href="https://www.fedramp.gov/assets/resources/documents/CSP_Continuous_Monitoring_Performance_Management_Guide.pdf">Continuous Monitoring Performance Management Guide</a>) - Explain why the FedRAMP PMO would be seeing a unique or raw vulnerability spike this month if applicable.
 Details of Plan of Action and Milestones (POA&M) issues if present - Use this section to explain if you made changes to the POA&M, were unable to fill out certain columns, etc. If the FedRAMP PMO identifies POA&M issues, you can respond to those in this section.
 Late High Items (note pending deviations) - List all late items by POA&M ID and include Deviation Request (DR) status, remediation plan, explanation, etc. for each item.
 Late Moderate Items (note pending deviations) - List all late items by POA&M ID and include Deviation Request (DR) status, remediation plan, explanation, etc. for each item.